 (1) 5 intro surveys.
 10% of your class grade (2% each), graded as either check (completed) or no check; with completed meaning that I can tell that you put some thought into the intro survey as a preparation for the class discussion we'll have on the topic.
 To be a sophisticated legal researcher, there are some basic concepts you should understand or sources of which you should be aware.
 You will complete the intro surveys outside of class to prompt you to think about relevant research concepts or sources so that we can get right into using them or discussing them in class.
 To complete the worksheets, you can use any of the sources on the Class Resources page, or any other resource you might like (completely open book).

 (2) Class attendance and engagement.
 10% of your class grade, graded as "check, check-plus, check-minus."
-Legal research, like riding a bike, is a skill you learn by doing.
+Legal research is a skill you learn by doing.
 We will spend most of class time doing research and talking about how to do research, and attendance and engagement in our class sessions is essential.
-Class attendance is required (in person or on Zoom) in each of our 18 class sessions, unless you let me know in advance that you have a legitimate reason not to be there (job interview, illness, important family function, etc.) Class engagement can occur in many ways, including in-class participation or talking with me outside of class about any of your questions.
+Class attendance is required in each of our 18 class sessions, unless you let me know in advance that you have a legitimate reason not to be there (job interview, illness, important family function, etc.) Class engagement can occur in many ways, including in-class participation or talking with me outside of class about any of your questions.